Modules

 The algorithm maximizes the product of selection probabilities Πᵢ pᵢ by equivalently maximizing log(Πᵢ pᵢ) = Σᵢ log(pᵢ).
 If some person i is not included in any feasible committee, their pᵢ is 0, and this sum is -∞.
 We maximize Σᵢ log(pᵢ) where i is restricted to range over persons that can possibly be included.

-Source code in src/sortition_algorithms/committee_generation.py
+Source code in src/sortition_algorithms/committee_generation/nash.py

 |